redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/4/README.md

 The `person` function expects to receive an argument call `fName`, so if a runtime argument is supplied for `fName`:

+1. The caller supplies a value for the `fName` argument&mdash;and we are counting on that value being truthy
-1. We know that the OR operator stops testing as soon as the first truthy operand is encountered
+1. The OR operator stops testing as soon as it encounters a truthy operand
-1. The OR operator returns the value of the last operand it tested&mdash;which in this case, is the value supplied in argument `fName`
+1. The OR operator returns the value of the last operand it tested

+Hence, the argument value supplied in `fName` is assigned to the object property `firstName`

-However, if no argument value is supplied, then `fName` automatically takes on the value `undefined`:
+However, if no argument value is supplied for `fName`:

+1. The caller does not supply a value for `fName`, so it automatically becomes `undefined`&mdash; which is falsey
+1. The OR operator stops testing as soon as it encounters a truthy operand
-1. We know both that `undefined` is falsey and that the OR operator returns the value of the ***last*** operand it tests
+1. The OR operator returns the value of the last operand it tests

-1. The last operand is the hard-coded string `"Not specified"`, so this value is returned; hence, the property takes on the default value
+Hence, the default value `"Not specified"` is assigned to the object property `firstName`

 ## WARNING!
 We Have Made a Dangerous Assumption!